Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems: Representation

 \begin{remark} As before (similar to Remark \ref{rem:ffb_tv_def} on the total variation representation result), once we assume that $f$ lies in an $n$-dimensional linear space, the fact the representation \eqref{eq:ffb_sobolev} holds for {\it some} matrix \smash{$\V^m_n$} is essentially definitional.
 We can see this by expanding $f$ in terms of a basis for this linear space, \smash{$f=\sum_{j=1}^n \alpha_j g_j$}, then observing that

 where $\Q,\G \in \R^{n\times n}$ have entries \smash{$\Q_{ij} = \int_a^b (D^m g_i)(x) (D^m g_j)(x) \, dx$} and \smash{$\G_{ij}=g_j(x_i)$}.
 In the last line above, if we multiplied by \smash{$\D^m_n$} and its ``inverse'' (in quotes, because this matrix is not square, hence not invertible), then this would yield a result as in \eqref{eq:ffb_sobolev} for a particular matrix \smash{$\V^m_n$} (defined in terms of \smash{$\Q,\G^{-1}$}, and the ``inverse'' of $\D^m_n$).
-To be clear, the fact that \eqref{eq:ffb_sobolev} for a {\it banded} matrix \smash{$\V^m_n$} is very nontrivial, and is special to the space of $k$th degree discrete splines.
+To be clear, the fact that \eqref{eq:ffb_sobolev} holds for a {\it banded} matrix \smash{$\V^m_n$} is highly nontrivial, and this appears to be special to the space of $k$th degree discrete splines.
 For example, the corresponding matrix \smash{$\V^m_n$} would not be banded for $k$th degree splines.
 On the other hand, for splines, the {\it inverse} of this matrix turns out to be banded; recall Theorem \ref{thm:nsp_sobolev}. \end{remark}

 \begin{remark} It is worth noting that the nature of the result in Theorem \ref{thm:ffb_sobolev} is, at a high level, quite different from previous results in this paper.
 Thus far, the core underlying property enjoyed by $k$th degree discrete splines has been the fact that their $k$th derivatives and $k$th discrete derivatives match everywhere, as stated in Corollary \ref{cor:deriv_match}.
 This led to the dual basis result in Lemma \ref{lem:dual_basis}, the implicit form interpolation result in Corollary \ref{cor:ffb_interp_implicit}, and the total variation representation result in Theorem \ref{thm:ffb_tv}.
 Meanwhile, the $L_2$-Sobolev representation result in Theorem \ref{thm:ffb_sobolev} is a statement about connecting a functional of $m$th derivatives of $k$th degree discrete splines, where $k=2m-1$, to their $m$th discrete derivatives.
 In other words, this connects derivatives and discrete derivatives whose order does not match the degree of the piecewise polynomial.
-That this is still possible (and yields a relatively simple and computationally efficient form) reveals another new feature of discrete splines, and gives us hope that discrete splines may harbor even more results of this type (discrete-continuous connections) that are yet to be discovered. \end{remark}
+That this is still possible (and yields a relatively simple and computationally efficient form) reveals another new feature of discrete splines, and brings hope that discrete splines may harbor even more results of this type (discrete-continuous connections) that are yet to be discovered. \end{remark}

 The form of the matrix \smash{$\V^m_n$} in \eqref{eq:ffb_sobolev} can be made explicit.
 This is a consequence of the proof of Theorem \ref{thm:ffb_sobolev}.

 \begin{lemma} The matrix \smash{$\V^m_n \in \R^{(n-m) \times (n-m)}$} from Theorem \ref{thm:ffb_sobolev} can be defined via recursion, in the following manner.
 First define a matrix $\M \in \R^{(n-m) \times (n-m)}$ to have entries